johnmiller1963/resume/README.md

 ### Acknowledgements

-I would like to thank my wife Debbie for never ending patience while completing this project!
+I would like to thank my wife Debbie for never ending patience while I was completing this project!